Start saving today for a healthier tomorrow

 1 - No fees associated with the set up or monthly maintenance of the HSA account.
 Please see personal fee schedule for any ancillary fees that may be associated with your account.

-3 - Funds in excess of $250.00 can be transferred to a select group of mutual funds.
+4 - Funds in excess of $250 can be transferred to a select group of mutual funds.
 Participation in the Health Savings Account (HSA) investment options is voluntary and requires a separate agreement with myHSAinvestments.
-Neither Inland Bank and Trust nor its subsidiaries (collectively "Inland Bank") are parties to that agreement nor are they affiliated with myHSAinvestment.
-Any fees charged by myHSAinvestments are in addition to fees charged by Inland Bank.
-When you activate your myHSAinvestments account, you pay a 0.50 percent annual fee invoiced quarterly (0.125 percent per quarter or $1.25 per $1,000 of account value).
-The minimum quarterly myHSAinvestments account service fee is $5.00.
-Investors should carefully read the Fund prospectus, which includes information on the Fund's investment objectives, risk, as well as charges and expenses along with other information, for each Fund before investing or sending money.
+Neither Inland Bank and Trust nor its subsidiaries (collectively “Inland Bank”) are parties to that agreement nor are they affiliated with myHSAinvestment.
+Investors should carefully read the Fund prospectus, which includes information on the Fund’s investment objectives, risk, as well as charges and expenses along with other information, for each Fund before investing or sending money.
 Once you transfer funds to your HSA ADVANTAGE investment account, they become subject to your agreement with myHSAinvestments.
-Funds in the investment portion of your HSA ADVANTAGE account are not FDIC insured, May Lose Value and are Not Bank Guaranteed.
+Funds in the investment portion of your HSA ADVANTAGE account are not FDIC insured, May Lose Value, are Not Bank Guaranteed, are not insured by any government agency and are not bank deposits.
 Inland Bank is not a registered investment advisor nor is Inland Bank acting in the capacity of a registered investment advisor with respect to the offering of HSA investment options.
 Under no circumstances is Inland Bank offering any of the HSA investment options and makes no representations with respect to the investment options offered.
 Inland Bank disclaims any and all liability, contingent or otherwise, for the performance of the HSA investment options.
-Please see your financial advisor for personal investment advice.
+Please see your financial advisor for personal investment advice..

 What is an HSA?